AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children

 Many parents reported that creating and reading stories with \sysname{} positively influenced their approach to addressing their child’s challenging behaviors.
-According to the survey on changes in parent behavior, parents reported that in 82\% of the cases, their own responses to the behaviors became more positive (See \autoref{fig:result_behavior:parents}).
-P8 described, \textit{``The process of creating the story became an opportunity to reflect on my child’s behavior and think more from their perspective.''} Similarly, P10 noted, \textit{``The story served as a reminder of how I should act as a parent.''}
+The exit survey indicates that in 82\% of the cases, their own responses to the behaviors became more positive (See \autoref{fig:result_behavior:parents} in Appendix for individual ratings).
+P8 remarked, \textit{``The process of creating the story became an opportunity to reflect on my child’s behavior and think more from their perspective.''}

-Because children were able to naturally learn desirable behaviors while reading the stories, many parents appreciated being able to address challenging behaviors through storytelling rather than through scolding or nagging.
-Several parents (P3--4, P6, P10) noted, \textit{``Normally, I would have nagged, but we could talk about what is right and what is wrong as part of the story, which was really helpful.''} Similarly, P10 reflected, \textit{``Instead of getting angry, yelling, and scolding like I usually do, I could put those situations into the story and teach indirectly.
-That way, I felt I didn’t have to scold as much.''} Parents also reported that the stories encouraged them to reconsider behaviors they had previously overlooked or simply accepted because of autism.
-As P4 stated, \textit{``Since I didn’t expect much in terms of social behaviors, I often just left things alone.
-But realizing that I could create a story about it changed my thinking, and that was positive.''} Likewise, P9 shared, \textit{``I started to look at my child with a longer-term perspective, and I realized that behaviors I used to simply accept as part of autism could, in fact, be changed.''} This shift in perspective further extended to parents' overall mindset, highlighting the importance of focusing on what the child enjoys and does well rather than on what they cannot do.
-For example, P14 reflected, \textit{``Even beyond the story, I made a commitment to talk together while engaging with the things my child likes and is good at.''}
+As children could naturally learn desirable behaviors while reading, many parents appreciated being able to address challenging behaviors through storytelling rather than scolding or nagging: ``\textit{Normally, I would have nagged, but we could talk about what's right or wrong as part of the story, which really helped.} (P3)'' Parents reported that the stories helped them reconsider behaviors they had overlooked or just accepted because of autism: ``\textit{I started to look at my child with a longer-term perspective, realizing that behaviors I used to simply accept could, in fact, be changed.} (P9)'' This perspective shift extended to parents' overall mindset, focusing on what the child enjoys and does well rather than on what they cannot.
+P14 reflected, \textit{``Beyond the story, I made a commitment to talk together while engaging with the things my child likes and is good at.''}